AudioGenius-ai/create-launchapp/README.md

 - `--branch <branch>`: clone a specific branch from the Launchapp repository.
 - `--install`: automatically run `npm install` after cloning.
+- `--keep-git`: keep the cloned repository's .git directory.
+By default it is removed.

 ## Future Extensibility